Ganga Ram: Legacy

+After the partition of India and Pakistan, another hospital Sir Ganga Ram Hospital in New Delhi was built in 1951 in his memory.
 A student hostel, Ganga Bhawan was established at IIT Roorkee (erstwhile University of Roorkee and Thomason college of civil engineering) on 26 November 1957 in his honour.
 The Sir Ganga Ram Hospital in Lahore, Pakistan was partially damaged in the blasts that destroyed a nearby Police Station on 27 May 2009.

 His great-grandson Dr. Ashwin Ram is a professor at the Georgia Institute of Technology.
 His great-granddaughter, Shreela Flather, Baroness Flather, was a teacher and politician.